Shuswap Climate Action Society

 Climate change-driven heat fuels dangerous wildfires in Canada

 This graph from CBC's Wildfire Tracker represents how much forest has burned so far this year in Canada.
-Early signs point to another active wildfire season in 2025, particularly in Western Canada.
+The cumulative wildfire area burned this season in Canada has topped out at about 7,757,052 hectares, the second highest on record.

-Climate change is fueling this early-season heat, making high temperatures in parts of central Canada at least five times more likely than they would be in a world without climate change.
+Attribution science confirms that climate change is fueling the heat, making high temperatures in parts of central Canada at least five times more likely than they would be in a world without climate change.

 Quick Links